 Interested bidders have two ways to learn about all Open Solicitations including those for Statewide Contracts:

-- Receive free automatic email notifications based on a customizable profile of Areas of Interest via free subscription to Comm-PASS SmartBid.
+- Receive free automatic email notifications based on a customizable profile that includes the commodity codes in which your company is interested, via free registration on COMMBUYS.

 Determine the solicitation requirements